The Truth About Job Searching During the Holidays: Why It’s the Best Time for Your Ministry-to-Marketplace Transition

 How we can help you:

-1. The Ministry To Marketplace Interview Accelerator: Join 104+ others that have successfully transitioned from ministry into marketplace jobs that value their experience.
-The Interview Accelerator will give you our proven step by step process, coaching, and community to getting more interviews for jobs that value your ministry experience and support your family.
+2. The Ministry To Marketplace Interview Accelerator Join 120+ others who have successfully transitioned from ministry into marketplace jobs that value their experience.
+The Interview Accelerator will give you our proven step-by-step process, coaching, and community for getting more interviews for jobs that value your ministry experience and support your family.
 Let's hop on a call!